 Attention difficulties and autism spectrum disorder

-Children with autism spectrum disorder (ASD) can find it really hard to focus on things that don’t interest them – for example, activities that involve shared attention, such as reading a book with a carer, doing a puzzle, or even walking safely across the road.
+Children with autism spectrum disorder (ASD) can find it really hard to focus on things that don’t interest them – for example, activities that involve shared attention, like reading a book with a carer, doing a puzzle, or even walking safely across the road.
 But they can keep their attention on things they like.
-For example, a child who’s keen on trains might be able to focus on this for a long time while she’s setting up her train tracks.
+For example, a child who’s keen on trains might be able to focus for a long time while he’s setting up his train tracks.

 Children with ASD quite often also have a diagnosis of attention deficit hyperactivity disorder (ADHD).